SMS Marketing: An Intro to Marketing with Text Messages

 Aside from message intent, another clear difference between promotional and transactional SMS revolves around compliance.

-Compliance rules for transactional SMS are slightly more lenient due to the fact that transactional messages are informational and may be necessary for the customer to receive, no matter whether or not they’ve unsubscribed.
+Compliance rules for transactional SMS are slightly more lenient due to the fact that transactional messages are informational and may be necessary for the customer to receive, regardless of whether they have subscribed to marketing communications.

-Transactional SMS can be sent to any customers at any time of day, but promotional SMS must be sent during “waking hours” — in Postscripts’ case, that is between 8:00 am and 6:00 pm Pacific time.
+Transactional SMS can be sent to any customers at any time of day, but promotional SMS must be sent during “waking hours”—in Postscripts’ case, that's 8:00 AM–11:00 PM EST for campaigns and 11:00 AM–9:00 PM EST for automations.

 There are two ways you can send SMS messages: